jrockway/ekglue/README.md

 a full service mesh like [Istio](https://istio.io/).
 This exists for the medium-sized case, where you are manually writing Envoy configurations, but want to grab your clusters from an API instead of typing the details into your configuration.
-Beyond saving you typing, using a native xDS service discovery API server allows us to provide Envoy with locality information, to support locality-aware load balancing.
-This can save you money on inter-AZ network traffic, and save your users time with lower network latency after their request arrives at your front proxy.
+Beyond saving you typing, using a native xDS service discovery API server allows us to provide Envoy with locality information in support of locality-aware load balancing.
+This can save you money on inter-AZ network traffic, and save your users time with lower network latency between your proxy and the backend.

 ## Known Limitations and Gotchas